-If your dream wedding is an elaborate event (of course it is), then you may want to start thinking about how to cut wedding costs: the average cost of a UK wedding soared to nearly £21k in 2015 – yes really, nearly twenty-one thousand English pounds.
+If your dream wedding is an elaborate event (of course it is), then you may want to start thinking about how to cut wedding costs: the average cost of a UK wedding soared to over £30k in 2019 – yes really, over thirty-one thousand English pounds.

 Or, if you measure cost in the same currency as me, a helluva lot of skinny caramel lattes (approximately 7,500).